 How can you be bored when you're in a constant state of shock?
 Now entering Season 12, this "It's Always Sunny in Philadelphia" has charged gleefully into places no other sitcom has dared to before.
 The Gang has done it all: experimental cocaine binges, child beauty pageants, possible cannibalism ... the list goes on.
 Not for the faint of heart or easily offended, "It's Always Sunny in Philadelphia" makes comedy a contact sport.

 Star Orphan Black" has enough shady organizations, shocking confessions, and surprisingly poignant moments to hold anyone's attention.
 And Maslany gives a master class in acting in every episode.

 'Breaking Bad' (2008 - 2013)

-The moment high school chemistry teacher Walter White (Bryan Cranston) is diagnosed with cancer, "Breaking Bad" stomps on the gas and never lets up.
+The moment high school chemistry teacher Walter White (Breaking Bad" stomps on the gas and never lets up.
 With Shakespearean-level drama and masterfully directed action sequences, the award-winning series explores what makes a villain and how that villain is made.
 Watching the ripple effect of Walt's lost humanity roll through his New Mexico town is as addictive as the meth he and his tragic partner Jesse (Aaron Paul) cook and sell -- we assume.

 'American Horror Story' (2011 - )